Hussam-creator/cybersecurity-portfolio/AD Lab/README.md

 ## Purpose

-The primary objectives of this lab are to:
+The primary objectives of this lab is to:

 Develop and refine Active Directory enumeration techniques.
 Practise privilege escalation and lateral movement scenarios.